googleapis/java-logging/README.md

 ## Authorization

-Consult with [Access control guide](https://cloud.google.com/logging/docs/access-control) about IAM permissions that are required to call different Logging APIs.
+A GCP account credentials that are used in API calls should be granted [Authorization Scopes](https://developers.google.com/identity/protocols/oauth2/scopes) to call these APIs.
+You can also review existing [predefined IAM roles](https://cloud.google.com/iam/docs/understanding-roles#predefined_roles) that can be granted to GCP account which is used for authentication.

 ## Getting Started